Momordica charantia: Thailand

 In Thai cuisine, the Chinese variety of green bitter melon, mara (มะระ) in Thai, is prepared stuffed with minced pork and garlic, in a clear broth.
 It is also served sliced and stir-fried with garlic and fish sauce until just tender.
 Varieties found in Thailand range from large fruit to small fruit.
 The smallest fruit variety (mara khii nok) is generally not cultivated but is occasionally found in the wild.

 Philippines

 In the cuisine of the Philippines, bitter melon, known as Ampalaya in Filipino and Paria in Ilokano, may be stir-fried with ground beef and oyster sauce, or with eggs and diced tomato.
 The dish pinakbet, popular in the Ilocos region of Luzon, consists mainly of bitter melons, eggplant, okra, string beans, tomatoes, lima beans, and other various regional vegetables all stewed together with a little bagoong-based stock.

 The name of the fruit is rooted in the bitterness of its taste, (Filipino: Ampait) which means bitter.
 In pre-colonial Spanish in Ilocandia, the name is locally translated to Amparia and Ampalaya in the Filipino language.

 Trinidad and Tobago

 In Trinidad and Tobago, bitter melons, known as caraille or carilley, are usually sautéed with onion, garlic, and scotch bonnet pepper until almost crisp.

-Africa
+Mauritius

 In Mauritius, bitter melons are known as margose or margoze.